London's hottest bars, the best you need to visit in London right now

 Covent Garden- 17 Mercer St, London WC2H 9QJ

-The newest bar on this list, and named after a legendary bartender, Cato may still be box fresh but the team behind it have a wealth of expertise - bartender Angelos Bafas was most recently at the excellent Nipperkin and the Kioku Sake Bar.
+Named after a legendary bartender, Cato may still be relatively box fresh but the team behind it have a wealth of expertise - bartender Angelos Bafas was most recently at the excellent Nipperkin and the Kioku Sake Bar.
 Upstairs, it’s all about the Julep and modern twists on classics with a old-school tavern aesthetic.
 Downstairs, there’s a synesthesia-inspired colours menu with an aluminium bar station and a lot of clever elements pre-batched for a fluid service.

 london's best bars